Toxins and chemicals in conventional paints

 How to choose an Environmentally Friendly Paint

 Independent organizations such as Green Seal, Greenguard and Ecolabel test paints to ensure that they meet the required standards for eco-friendly performance.
 You can recognize these paints by the environmental certification seal on their label.
-The most environmentally friendly paint options are made from an entirly natural substances, such as milk casein or clay.
+The most environmentally friendly paint options are made from

-Click here if you would like us to recommend Major Paint Brand Companies that carry environmentally safe paint.
+Contact us if you would like us to recommend Major Paint Brand Companies that carry environmentally safe paint.